silentstorm29/silentstorm29.github.io/README.md

 Here are some ideas to get you started:
 -->
 A few Things About Me 😃
-- 🔭 Hey!
-I'm a DevOps Engineer with 3 years of experience in designing and implementing fully automated CI/CD pipelines, reducing deployment time & increasing the frequency of impactful microservices deployments.
+- 🔭 I'm a DevOps Engineer with 3 years of experience in designing and implementing fully automated CI/CD pipelines, reducing deployment time & increasing the frequency of impactful microservices deployments.
 - 🤔 I enjoy exploring new technologies and writing blogs based on my